Framing a Floor

 Framing Floor Joists for Partition Walls

-The diagram below shows typical floor joist layouts - one with 16" O.C. (on center) and the other with 24" O.C. spacing.
-Whatever the floor joist spacing, the process is the same - use a tape measure to layout the joist header (at the desired spacing) and mark an X on the side of the line where the joists will attach.
+The diagram below shows typical floor joist layouts; one with 16" O.C. (on center) and the other with 24" O.C. spacing.
+Whatever the floor joist spacing, the process is the same - use a tape measure to lay out the joist header (at the desired spacing) and mark an X on the side of the line where the joists will attach.

 Laying Out Joist Headers for Floor Joists